AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/env-plugin/importing-virtual-module/content.md

 },
 ```

-Even when we are handling the loading of the file, Vite keeps showing an error.
+Even when we are handling the file loading, Vite keeps showing an error.
 Note how this error is thrown by another Vite plugin - Vite's internal `plugin:vite:import-analysis`.

 > [plugin:vite:import-analysis] Failed to resolve import "virtual:tutorial-env" from "index.js".
 Does the file exist?